ericbottard/hands-on-spring-data/README.md

 Open `Neo4JTest`and go green!

-   1. Find a user (@ebottard) by name
+   1. Find a user (@ebottard i.e. "ebottard") by name
-   1. Retrieve Chris Richardson (@crichardson) account suggestions, using an explicit Cypher query
+   1. Retrieve Chris Richardson (@crichardson i.e. "crichardson") account suggestions, using an explicit Cypher query (see Javadoc in `Neo4JTest` for complete specs about that)
-   1. Make Andy Piper (@andypiper) follow his account suggestions, based on your previous query
+   1. Make Andy Piper (@andypiper i.e. "andypiper") follow his account suggestions, based on your previous query
    1. Craft a query that will allow you to find tweets by sender name, and use it to retrieve @ebottard's tweets
    1. Find all tweets tagged with #devoxx, using Cypher Java DSL